enisn/AutoFilterer/docs/generators/AutoFilterer-Generators.md

 ## Features

-Generators tries to create best filter object that fit you requirements.
+Generators tries to create best filter object that fit your requirements.

 - So it uses a couple of mappings:
   - Numeric properties will be created as `Range<T>`